-The requirements for a Hilton Honors status challenge are quite reasonable, as you could earn Diamond status after just 12 nights within 90 days.
-Best of all, status earned through a challenge is now valid through March 2024.
+The requirements for a Hilton Honors status challenge are quite reasonable, as you could earn Diamond status after just 14 nights within 90 days. if you started a status challenge now, status would be valid through March 2025.

 While this is a great opportunity, for those in the US there shouldn’t be all that much need to even get a status challenge, given the credit cards that offer status.
 The Hilton Honors Aspire Card is my personal favorite, as it offers Diamond status for as long you have the card, along with so many other perks.

 What do you make of Hilton Honors’ status challenge promotion?
 Do you plan on taking advantage of it?